mattmaynes2/aria/reports/research/06-CustomDevices.md

 ### Controlling DC power

-If the type of device being controlled requires DC power input, the amount of power supplied to the device can be controlled using pulse-width modulation.
+If the type of device being controlled requires DC power input, the amount of power supplied to the device can be controlled using pulse-width modulation (PWM).
 A digital output is used to create a square wave.
 By varying the frequency of the square wave, it is possible to simulate the application of a steady voltage between the pin's high and low voltages.